-Existing Greenways/Non-motorized Connections: existing and planned greenways, sidewalks, bike routes and other connections
+Existing Greenways/Non-motorized Connections:

 Transit: connections and access to bus stops

 THE PATH OF THE GREENWAY

 The Joe Louis Greenway is a 27.5-mile non-motorized greenway loop and pathway that will provide a fun, safe and inspiring space for people of all abilities to walk, bike, run and connect.
 It will encourage economic growth that celebrates local business owners and residents.
 The route comprises distinctive municipalities, neighborhoods and assets.
 The preferred alignment was selected according to determinants such as "family friendly," safe, comfortable and connective.
 For each of the following segments, a few of the primary deciding factors have been listed.